 Once a contract is created, you can send it safely to all concerned parties via 256-bit encryption and AATl compliance.

-Signaturely also helps you easily locate and access documents in real-time.
-This allows you to save time and paper while signing, tracking, and storing your documents.
+Signaturely also helps you easily locate and access documents in real time.
+This saves time and paper while signing, tracking, and storing documents.

 How to Create a Contract Online for Free with Signaturely

 Part of what makes Signaturely great is its simplicity.
-The user interface is intuitive, making it fast and easy to create documents.
+The user interface is intuitive, making it easy to create documents.

-While it’s a professional tool with dozens of excellent features, Signaturely doesn’t overwhelm you with commands and controls that you don’t actually need.
+While it’s a professional tool with dozens of excellent features, Signaturely doesn’t overwhelm you with commands and controls you don’t need.

 Here’s how you create a free contract with Signaturely:

 You can create a free or paid account with Signaturely.
 Even the free version has several e-contract templates and three signature requests per month.

 Click ‘contract templates’, and then search for a template for the kind of digital contract you want to create.
 Signaturely has more than 40 templates to choose from, all reviewed by legal experts.

 Step 3 – Download the Document